 Food affects everything that we do, right from our thinking process, our physical health to our agility.
-Our body can give output only if it has right input.
+Our body can give output only if it has the right input.
 Shri Krishna has beautifully explained in Gita about the same for which I am going to share a few insights.

-I have given example here of eating chapati and bread alone as a rajsic food, why I gave this example? because I want you people to realise that our body is a brilliant piece of machine better than any Honda Robot.
+I have given an example here of eating chapati and bread alone as a rajsic food, why I gave this example?
+Because I want you people to realise that our body is a brilliant piece of a machine, better than any Honda Robot.
 Still everything has a limit, when we feed a loaf of bread which is not having any butter or ghee or even oil applied over it, our digestive system will not be able to burn the food to release energy as it requires fat for combustion, hence we will not be feeling energetic as no energy will be liberated.

-The salt should also be present in the food as our body absorb the nutrients when it is in the form of a combination of salt and sugar, this is the reason that ORS solution are given to patients to make them feel energetic quickly.
+The salt should also be present in the food as our body absorb the nutrients when it is in the form of a combination of salt and sugar, this is the reason that ORS solution is given to patients to make them feel energetic quickly.

 Food that is half cooked, without any taste, which have a foul smell, stale food and leftover of others ( i.e. having saliva of other being) and which have spoiled (due to some reason such as contaminated with cockroaches or any other insect or bacteria) are the food which are prepared by the person who is under tamsic influence.
 Chapter 17 verse 10 Bhagwad Geeta